ecaha/mikrok8s-hyperv/things/kubevirt.md

 ## Upload image
 We are following basically this (article)[https://kubevirt.io/2022/KubeVirt-installing_Microsoft_Windows_11_from_an_iso.html].

-To upload the image, we need a way to communicate with the cdi-proxy.
-The default service uses cluster IP.
-Easies way is to declare a service which will use nodeport.
+To upload the image, we need a way to communicate with the cdi-proxy pod.
+The default service uses cluster IP therefore is not accesible by default from outside.
+Easiest approach is to declare an additional service which will use nodeport.

 ```PowerShell
 $service = @"